AlexMercedCoder/merced-express/readme.md

 drops the database for quick clearing of data, be careful with this one

+### npm run reset

+drops the database then runs the seed

 ### npm run gen <generator> <name>

 list of generators